 |Date Procedure Took Effect||1 November 2007|

 |Last approved revision||26 November 2021|

 |Sponsor||Director of Human Resources|

-To provide a plain language explanation of the services available for the resolution of employment relationship problems,
+To set out the services available for the resolution of employment relationship problems.

 The procedures apply University-wide.

-If you think you have a problem in your employment, then you should raise it with your Head of Department or Manager as soon as possible, so we can try and resolve it with you.
-If for any reason you feel unable to raise it with your Head of Department, you should approach another appropriate manager or an Adviser in Human Resources.
-In some cases, there is a time limit on when you have to do this - see "Personal Grievances" below.
+If you think you have a problem in your employment, then you should raise it with your Manager or Academic Head as soon as possible, so the University can try and resolve it with you.
+If for any reason you feel unable to raise it with your Manager or Academic Head, you should approach another appropriate manager, Human Resources Adviser or the University Mediator.
+In some cases, there is a time limit on when you have to do this – see clause 6 “Personal grievances” below.

-If we are unable to resolve the problem, then either party can contact Employment Mediation Services provided by the Ministry of Business, Innovation and Employment for free assistance.
-The mediator will try to help us resolve the problem, but won't make a decision as to who is right or wrong unless both parties want this.
+If we are unable to resolve the problem, then either party can contact the University Conflict Resolution and Mediation Services or the Employment Mediation Services provided by the Ministry of Business, Innovation and Employment (MBIE) for free assistance.
+The mediator will try to help us resolve the problem but won't make a decision as to who is right or wrong unless both parties want this.

 5. Employment Relations Authority

 If the problem is still not resolved to your satisfaction, then you can apply to the Employment Relations Authority to have the problem investigated and a determination made.
 This decision can be appealed, by either party, to the Employment Court and then to the Court of Appeal.